samergul/EmployeeMangementSystem/Git-step-by-step:-Part-2.md

 ![srctree-commit-3](http://i.imgur.com/EyurB6z.png)

 Note how only the local *develop* branch points to your new commit.
-All other branches, including the remote origin/develop, are now "behind" the *develop* branch, so to speak.
+All other branches are now "behind" the *develop* branch, so to speak.

 ###Branching and merging 101